Improving the IMEX method with a residual balanced decomposition: Some stability regions for SIMEX-RK

 In this section we explore time-step stability of the SIMEX-RK algorithm when applied to a stiff model PDE.
-The numerical stability is modified by the choice of tableau and filter.
+For a SIMEX-RK method, the stability depends on the choice of the RK tableau, the choice of the proto-decomposition, and the choice of filter.

-For methods that do not decompose the ODE, i.e.\ monolithic methods, the method's stability can be described by a region in the complex plane.
-The {\em scalar model equation}, $y^\prime = z y$ with $y(0)=1$ and $z\in\bbC$, is used in order to depict the region of $\bbC$ where the method yields an asymptotically decreasing sequence of values as time-steps progress.
-The analysis of this scalar model equation can be justified using the canonical form of a general linear ODE system with constant coefficients.
+The scalar model equation $y^\prime = z y$, with $z\in\bbC$, is not a useful model for studying SIMEX's stability because the influence of the filter is lost.
+Here, we extend the scalar model equation to an ODE system by considering the stability of the SIMEX method for an ODE system with the form

-For SIMEX methods, the stability depends on many things: beside the choice of the IMEX tableau and the choice of the proto-decomposition, the stability depends on the filter also.
-The scalar model equation is not useful for studying SIMEX stability because the influence of the filter is lost.
-Here we propose a generalization of the scalar model equation by considering the stability of the SIMEX method for an ODE system with the form
+where $z \in \bbC$ and $A$ is a matrix with at least one eigenvalue equal to $1$ and spectral radius equal to one, $\rho(A)=1$.
+A point $z\in\bbC$ belongs to the {\em stability region\/} $\Omega(A)$ when the numerical sequence $\bfy_n$ generated by the time-stepping method applied to Eq.~\cref{modelOde} whit $h=1$ converges asymptotically to zero as $n\rightarrow +\infty$ for every unit-size initial condition.
+With this definition, the region defined by the scalar model equation is denoted by $\Omega(1)$.

-where $z \in \bbC$ and $A$ is a matrix with one eigenvalue is equal to $1$ and $\rho(A)=1$ (spectral radius).
-The {\em stability region\/} $\Omega(A)$ is defined as the subset of $\bbC$ such that $z\in \Omega(A)$ if, and only if, the numerical sequence $\bfy_n$ generated by the time-stepping method applied to Eq.~\cref{modelOde} whith $h=1$ converges asymptotically to zero as $n\rightarrow +\infty$ for every unit-size initial condition $\norma{\bfy_0}_\infty=1$.
-With this definition, the region defined by the scalar model equation is equal to $\Omega(1)$.
+The matrix $A$ in Eq.~\cref{modelOde} should represent a typical application of interest.
+Here we address the stability of SIMEX-RK when the method of lines is applied to a spatial discretization of the equation

-The matrix $A$ should represent a typical application of interest.
-Here we consider the equation
+where $\lambda\in \bbC$ with $|\lambda|=1$, and where $u(\bfx,t)$ is defined in the domain $\bfx\in[0,\pi]^2$ with periodic boundaries.
+This model addresses both diffusive and dispersive effects of second order PDEs.
+We test the stability of SIMEX-RK by choosing the proto-decomposition with $-\lambda \Delta u$ in the implicit part and zero in the explicit part.
+In this way, the explicit part of the RBD holds the ``leakage term'' which is the residual term given in expression \cref{ExpRes}.
+Thus, the stability region is constrained by the stiffness present in this term.